-Get your UBC degree in human kinetics, the study of the biophysical and psychosocial dimensions of human movement.
-Your Human Kinetics degree includes skill-building labs, practicum opportunities, and co-op placements in order to build a broad foundation for career potential.
+Get your UBC degree in health and exercise sciences, the study of the biophysical and psychosocial dimensions of human movement.
+Your Health and Exercise Sciences degree includes skill-building labs, practicum opportunities, and co-op placements in order to build a broad foundation for career potential.

 Our MSc and PhD programs are advanced research training opportunities that provide students with theoretical, practical, and analytical expertise.